SensorsINI/v2e/README.md

 ```

-The generated outputs will be
+The generated outputs in folder _output/ddd20-v2e-short_ will be
 ```
 dvs-v2e.aedat
 dvs-v2e-real.aedat